thomasjpfan/thomasjpfan.github.io/content/Blog/20140104_My_Current_Makefile_For_Cpp.md

 CXXFLAGS=-g -O2 -Wall -Wconversion
 ```

 The first two lines of my Makefile defines the complier and its flags.
 I especially like the `-Wconversion` flag, since I prefer code that have explicit type conversions.
-This flag issues a warning when a type conversion is implicit.[^diff]
+This flag issues a warning when a type conversion is implicit.

 ```makefile
 SOURCES=$(wildcard src/**/*.cpp src/*.cpp)